matteodamico/gcp-docker-vm-ansible/README.md

 -----------
 ### Features
 - This playbook creates an user [docker] and assing it to the docker group that can query the docker service without use the root privilegies.
-- This playbook add the docker daemon to the autostartup at system boot.
+- This playbook adds the docker daemon to the autostartup at system boot.
-- This playbook open 2 ports on the GCP firewall: 888 port for swarmpit, 8080 for nginx ( removed them if you don't use )
+- This playbook opens 2 ports on the GCP firewall: 888 port for swarmpit, 8080 for nginx ( remove them if you don't use )

 ### Ansible Roles used
-This playbook uses a ansible-role to install and configure docker in the VMs.
+This playbook uses an ansible-role to install and configure Docker in the VMs.
 Please use the following command (or run init-script.sh - see below) to install the roles with ansible-galaxy.

 `$ ansible-galaxy install atosatto.docker-swarm`